 I thought about this for a short while and decided it was a good idea.
-I wanted Tom to kiss me – very much – but closing the gap between wanting the kissing, and doing the kissing, was paralysing.
-I shut my eyes, perceived the shadow cast by his head across my face as he bent down, and shortly thereafter felt soft lips on mine.
+I wanted Tom to kiss me, but closing the gap between wanting the kissing, and doing the kissing, was paralysing.
+I shut my eyes, sensed the shadow cast by his head across my face as he bent down, and shortly thereafter felt his mouth on mine.

 “It’s happening!
 It’s happening!
 I’m having my first kiss, it’s happening!” thought my twelve year old brain.

 “It’s happened.
 I will never have to have my first kiss ever again, I can tick that off my list.
-I’m a kisser now.
 I have kissed a boy”.

 And then our lips parted a little and it was wetter, and warmer than I expected.
-Truth be told, while it wasn’t bad, it wasn’t as pleasant as I had hoped.
+It wasn’t bad, but it wasn’t as pleasant as I had hoped.
 But the nerves fell away, and I didn’t wait for him to kiss me anymore.
-I spent the rest of that summer holiday on a Cornish caravan site kissing Tom With the Sparkly Blue Eyes a lot.
+I spent the rest of that summer holiday on a Cornish caravan site kissing Tom – a lot.

 Reflecting on it now, my first kiss felt so sweet and imbued with more innocence than I can believe existed.
 The gap between wanting that first kiss, and experiencing that first kiss – whether it’s your first kiss with someone you have feelings for, or just your first ever kiss – is both intimidating and exquisite.
 The anticipation, the vulnerability, the declaration of intention – it’s all part of the cocktail that makes a first kiss as wonderful as it is.